Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Introduction

-Another critical aspect of the current literature on ASD motor movement analysis is the limited validation of data models \citep{autism-vabalas}.
+Another critical aspect of the current literature on ASD motor movement analysis is the limited validation of data models \cite{autism-vabalas}.
 Amassing a large sample, particularly within the ASD population, poses significant challenges, resulting in studies often working with limited sample sizes.
-This limitation subsequently affects the size of the testing partition, with some studies forgoing one altogether due to constraints imposed by the size of the training sample.
-Nevertheless, a robust validation of machine learning models, especially when dealing with health-related data, necessitates the presence of a suitably sized unseen testing partition.
+This limitation subsequently affects the size of the testing partition, with some studies forgoing validation methods which do not necessarily sufficiently control for fitting random noise in the data \cite{autism-vabalas,cv-bias}.
+Nevertheless, a robust validation of machine learning models, especially when dealing with health-related data, necessitates the presence of a suitably sized unseen testing partition \cite{unseen_tests}.

 Considering these aforementioned challenges, the existing literature is subject to certain limitations.
-Firstly, hand-crafted metrics, although developed by experts, require generating hypotheses for feature selection using human knowledge \citep{autism-dl-anibal}, potentially leading to the unintentional omission of details or the neglect of alternative metrics that could improve the accuracy of ASD classification.
-Additionally, across diverse experiments or methodologies, even minor variations in data yield significant variability in hand-crafted feature selection \citep{feature_selection}, making it uncertain whether they can be applied more broadly.
-On the other hand, using end-to-end deep learning offers a chance to create models for evaluating various methodologies by automatically generating features \citep{end-to-end-generalises}, but it comes with challenges related to explaining how the model works.
+Firstly, hand-crafted metrics, although developed by experts, require generating hypotheses for feature selection using human knowledge \cite{autism-dl-anibal}, potentially leading to the unintentional omission of details or the neglect of alternative metrics that could improve the accuracy of ASD classification.
+Additionally, across diverse experiments or methodologies, even minor variations in data yield significant variability in hand-crafted feature selection \cite{feature_selection}, making it uncertain whether they can be applied more broadly.
+On the other hand, using end-to-end deep learning offers a chance to create models for evaluating various methodologies by automatically generating features \cite{end-to-end-generalises}, but it comes with challenges related to explaining how the model works.
 Therefore, it would be beneficial for the literature to conduct a thorough performance comparison, examining results across different scenarios and assessing the trade-off between generalizability and performance.
 Secondly, many studies could benefit from more extensive validation procedures to predict how well a model will perform on new data accurately.